pujita19/Self-Watering-Plant-IoT/README.md

 ![Circuit diagram](/circuit_diagram.png)

 ### Soil moisture sensor
 We used the ESP8266 3.3V to power the soil moisture sensor module.
 ESP8266 3.3V is connected to the VCC on the sensor and ESP8266 GND is connected to the sensor GND.
-Since the soil moisture sensor gives analog output, we connect the analog output of the soil moisture sensor (marked as AO) to the analog input pin A0 on the ESP8266 board leaving the D0 of the soil moisture sensor unconnected.
+Since the soil moisture sensor gives analog output, we connected the analog output of the soil moisture sensor (marked as AO) to the analog input pin A0 on the ESP8266 board leaving the D0 of the soil moisture sensor unconnected.

 ###  Water pump via relay
 We connected the water pump to the ESP8266 via the relay.
 Relay module uses 3.3V power supply from ESP8266.
 The other side of the relay is connected to the motor pump and adjustable power supply.
 The voltage of the motor pump is set at 3V only.
 GND of the relay is connected to ESP8266 GND.